VideoGPA: Distilling Geometry Priors for 3D-Consistent Video Generation: Emergent Consistency in Dynamic Scenes

-\textbf{Futher Discussion: Physical Plausibility Improvement.} Additionally, we observe that \methodname significantly enhances the \textbf{physical plausibility} of the generated videos.
+Additionally, we observe that \methodname significantly enhances the \textbf{physical plausibility} of the generated videos.
 We hypothesize that this improvement is a beneficial side effect of distilling knowledge from the 3D reconstruction model.
 Since VGGT~\cite{wang2025vggt} is pre-trained on large-scale 3D datasets and DINO~\cite{caron2021emergingpropertiesselfsupervisedvision,oquab2024dinov2learningrobustvisual} possesses strong visual understanding and segmentation capabilities, the reconstruction model exhibits a strong geometric prior.
 This bias encourages the generation of point clouds that align with physically plausible object structures.
-Consequently, back-propagating this geometric feedback guides the video generation process toward producing objects with more realistic physical properties, a capability fundamentally absent in frame-level constraint such as Epipolar~\cite{kupyn2025epipolar} or Vision-Language-Model based metrics~\cite{li2025videohalluevaluatingmitigatingmultimodal,li2025surveystateartlarge}.
+Consequently, leveraging this geometric signal as a ranking criterion guides the model toward producing objects with more realistic physical properties, a capability fundamentally absent in frame-level constraint such as Epipolar~\cite{kupyn2025epipolar} or Vision-Language-Model based metrics~\cite{li2025videohalluevaluatingmitigatingmultimodal,li2025surveystateartlarge}.